jeffThompson/CreativeProgramming2/Assignments/Week01_BlockPrints.md

 * Your image will be reversed when printed, so beware if you use text!
 * Save as a PDF file

+Have trouble seeing your little sketch?
+Open the PDF for a larger view.

 The basic structure:

     import processing.pdf.*;